 |Ogdensburg Harbor, NY|

-Prior to the War of 1812, Ogdensburg was becoming an important port, and in 1811 a Custom House had been established in a building constructed two years earlier to serve as a warehouse for distributing goods, received at the port, throughout the region.
+Prior to the War of 1812, Ogdensburg was becoming an important port, and in 1811 a Custom House had been established in a building constructed two years earlier to serve as a warehouse for distributing goods received at the port.
 This building remains standing and is the oldest Federal building still occupied and used by the government in the continental United States.

 In 1834, an acre and a half of land near the site of the fort was sold by the Nathan Ford family to the Federal Government, and later that year the first Ogdensburg Lighthouse, a dwelling with a lantern room containing ten lamps and reflectors arranged in a circular fashion, was constructed thereon.
+When Lieutenant Charles T. Platt inspected the lighthouse in 1838, he noted that the St. Lawrence River was three feet above its normal level and had flooded the station’s garden and made the lighthouse inaccessible by land.
+A seawall had earlier been built to protect the lighthouse, but for some reason a sixty-foot gap was left in it.
+Lt.
+Platt requested sixty dollars to complete the seawall, and fifty dollars to raise the foundation of the wood house.
 A fourth-order Fresnel lens replaced the lamps and reflectors in 1855.

 On July 15, 1870, Congress appropriated $13,000 for the “renovation and repair” of the station, and the following month work commenced on a new lighthouse.
 The design used was the same as that followed the previous year for the Stony Point Lighthouse near Henderson, New York, except that the tower at Ogdensburg would rise to a height of thirty-nine feet, eight inches - six feet, eight inches taller than the Stony Point tower.
 The dwelling and attached tower were built of square-cut, rough-faced limestone obtained from the Kingston quarries.
-This same material was used to build the nearby Sisters Island Lighthouse as well as the Big Sodus Bay Lighthouse.
+This same material was used to build nearby Sisters Island Lighthouse as well as Big Sodus Bay Lighthouse.
+The new lighthouse was completed on June 9, 1871, by which time the seawall had also been raised and the enclosed land filled, graded, and seeded with grass.

-The windows in the Ogdensburg Lighthouse are decorated with limestone lentils and sills, and the exterior door that opens into the tower is surmounted by a lentil inscribed with 1870, the year of construction.
+The windows in Ogdensburg Lighthouse are decorated with limestone lentils and sills, and the exterior door that opens into the tower is surmounted by a lentil inscribed with 1870, the year of construction.
 Two gabled dormers were later added on each side of the dwelling’s sloping roof, but these have since been combined to form one larger dormer on each side.
-In 1890, a wooden extension and porch were added to the rear of the dwelling.
+In 1892, the lighthouse’s old stone kitchen was removed, and a new frame kitchen and porch were added to the rear of the dwelling.

-In 1964, Thomas G. and Laurel Roethel, residents of Ogdensburg, were notified by the General Services Administration that their bid for the lighthouse had been accepted after the city declined the opportunity to purchase the property.
+Odensburg Lighthouse was discontinued on June 1, 1961, and in 1964, Thomas G. Roethel, assistant fire chief in Ogdensburg, and his wife Laurel were notified by the General Services Administration that their bid of $2,400 for the lighthouse had been accepted after the city declined the opportunity to purchase the property, valued at $24,000, for $900.
 At the time of the transfer, tall weeds covered the lot, but the Roethels assured a local reporter, “this won’t be for long.”
 The family set about rehabilitating the lighthouse and turned it into a summer home.

-During a private gathering on October 7, 2011 Ogdensburg Harbor Lighthouse was relit as an official aid to navigation.
-Fireworks preceded the 8:20 p.m. activation of the light.
+During a private gathering on October 7, 2011, fireworks lit up the sky before Ogdensburg Harbor Lighthouse was relit at 8:20 p.m. as an official aid to navigation.
 Blair Roethel told a reporter that his father, who passed away in 1987 at the age of fifty-six, had always dreamed that one day the decommissioned lighthouse would again shine its light for the shipping traffic on the St. Lawrence River.

 Photo Gallery: 1